Markov-Modulated Affine Processes: Further properties

 Integration by parts and collecting terms gives us

-The local martingale in~\eqref{eqn:expmoments_real_proof2} is in fact a true martingale since the integrand is bounded and $M^{\widetilde{\varphi}}$ is a square integrable martingale (cf.\ \cite[Theorem~IV.11]{protter2005stochasticb}).
+The local martingale in~\eqref{eqn:expmoments_real_proof2} is in fact a true martingale since the integrand is bounded and since $M^{\widetilde{\varphi}}$ is a square integrable martingale (cf.\ \cite[Theorem~IV.11]{protter2005stochasticb}).
 So, by rearranging and taking expectations we arrive at the desired result. \end{proof} The general results of the appendix of \cite{Duffie2003AffineFinance} provide further conditions for the characterization of exponential moments of $Y_t$.
 To begin with, let $U \subset \C^n$ be an open neighbourhood of $0$.
-If in addition to the assumptions of Theorem~\ref{prop:fourier}, $\varphi(t, \cdot)$ and $\psi(t, \cdot)$ have analytic extensions on $U \times \stateX$ and $U$, respectively, then the exponential moments $\EVM{(x,y)}{}{e^{\innerp{u}{Y_t}}}$ are finite for all $u \in U \cap \R^n, (x, y) \in \stateX \times \stateY, 0 < t \leq T$.
+If $\varphi(t, \cdot)$ and $\psi(t, \cdot)$ have analytic extensions on $U \times \stateX$ and $U$, respectively, then the exponential moments $\EVM{(x,y)}{}{e^{\innerp{u}{Y_t}}}$ are finite for all $u \in U \cap \R^n, (x, y) \in \stateX \times \stateY, 0 < t \leq T$.
 Moreover, under the same conditions it also holds that

 for all $u \in U$ such that $\operatorname{Re}(u) \in U \cap \R^n, (x, y) \in \stateX \times \stateY$.
 As the function $\psi$, or more precisely the system of generalized Riccati equations defining it, is the same as in the standard affine case, we can outsource the study of suitable extensions for $\psi$ by referencing existing results, most notably the systematic treatment of exponential moments of affine processes in \cite{Keller-Ressel2015ExponentialProcesses}.
-The study of regularity properties of $u \mapsto \varphi(t,x;u)$ on the other hand is not straightforward as $\varphi$ is defined via the rather general Cauchy problem~\eqref{eqn:cauchy_prime}.
+The study of regularity properties of $u \mapsto \varphi(t,x;u)$ on the other hand is not straightforward considering the definition of $\varphi$ in Theorem~\ref{prop:fourier}.